 The INTERPOL National Central Bureau (NCB) for Denmark is part of the National Center of Investigation (NCI) which also houses the national Sirene-Schengen and Europol offices.

 - Analysis and Monitoring;

 - International Projects (including Nordic liaison officers stationed abroad);

 - Serious Crime Squad.

-INTERPOL Copenhagen is made up of almost 30 staff members and is operational 24/7.
+The Communications Centre is made up of more than 35 staff members and is operational 24/7.
 It is the single point of contact for Politiet action requiring international outreach.

 La colaboración mediante la red mundial de INTERPOL permite atrapar a un voluntario de una escuela sospechoso de abuso de menores

 Detención de los autores de un delito contra menores y rescate de la víctima gracias a las herramientas mundiales de INTERPOL

 La búsqueda de prófugos internacionales emprendida por INTERPOL da lugar a numerosas detenciones en toda Sudamérica